San Josι, Costa Rica — Central America

 Topics.
 This memorial is listed in these topic lists: Patriots & Patriotism • Wars, Non-US.
 A significant historical year for this entry is 1811.

-More about this marker.
+More about this memorial.
 As one of the first leaders of Mexican independence, Mexico is fond of donating statues of Miguel Hidalgo y Costilla to other countries.
 Interestingly, someone has vandalized this marker by writing "murderer" ("asesino") next to the name of the Mexican President Diaz Ordaz.
 He was president of Mexico during a period of state repression against protesting students, culminating in the Tlatelolco massacre.